PillowCoding/PillowPDFViewer/README.md

 ## Getting Started

 ### Requirements
-- Atleast Angular 13.
+- Angular 13 or higher.
+- Downloaded PDF.JS (see below).

-### Installation
+### Note before usage

-1. Clone the repository: `git clone https://github.com/PillowCoding/PillowPDFViewer.git`
-	- If you want to clone just the dev repository: `git clone -b dev --single-branch https://github.com/PillowCoding/PillowPDFViewer.git`
+This project uses [PDF.JS](https://github.com/mozilla/pdf.js) as a base and wraps around its features.
+Be sure to have PDF.JS as part of your project before using this package.
-2. Download the latest version of pdf.js (this project has been created with [`v3.3.122`](https://github.com/mozilla/pdf.js/releases/tag/v3.3.122)).
+1. Download the latest version of pdf.js (this project has been created with [`v3.3.122`](https://github.com/mozilla/pdf.js/releases/tag/v3.3.122)).
 The project requires [pdfjs-3.3.122-dist.zip](https://github.com/mozilla/pdf.js/releases/download/v3.3.122/pdfjs-3.3.122-dist.zip).
-3. Place the content of the zip file inside your `assets/` folder.
+2. Place the content of the zip file inside your `assets/` folder.
 	- Note that by default the viewer is assumed to be in `assets/pdfjs/web/viewer.html`.
 If this is different, then you can modify the `[viewerRelativePath]` parameter of the component.

+### Installation

+Install with NPM: `npm i ngx-pillow-pdf-viewer`.

-### Running the project
+### Contributing to the repository
-1. Navigate into `src/pdf-viewer`.
-2. Run `npm start`
+Clone the repository: `git clone https://github.com/PillowCoding/PillowPDFViewer.git`
+- If you want to clone just the dev repository: `git clone -b dev --single-branch https://github.com/PillowCoding/PillowPDFViewer.git`

 <!-- Project overview -->
 ## Project overview